Victoria Lines Malta Walking Trail – The Most Scenic Hiking Route

 After the gap, you'll soon reach the famous Dwejra Lines section.
 The start of this stretch is known by the locals as the 'Great Wall of Malta' and it's easy to see why.
 As you cross the bridge like a wall here make sure you investigate the nearby caves carved deep into the imposing rock face.

-The walk beyond takes you along a high ridge which offers stunning views right across the north of the island.
-There’s an old gun placement at the start of this section which makes a great lunch spot!
+The route beyond takes you along a high ridge which offers stunning views right across the north of the island.
+There's an old gun placement at the start of this section which makes a great lunch spot!

 Then you'll soon be dropping back down towards the City of Mosta with its iconic Rotunda cathedral dome.
 Here the route will cross a main road for the first time and the traffic noise can come as a shock after so long in the peaceful Maltese wilderness.